acend/ch-open-workshop-tage-training/content/en/docs/02/01_gettingstarted.md

 ## Task {{% param sectionnumber %}}.3: Namespace creation

 As we are working with a webshell environment, the namespace you're going to work with already exists.
-However, if it didn't here's how you can find out how to do just that.
+However, if it didn't, here's how you can find out how to do just that.

 Execute the `kubectl help` command to figure out the right command: